Updated on June 19, 2019

 1. Mass balance is a system for sourcing sustainable ingredients

 Many chocolate companies source their cocoa using a system called ‘mass balance’.
-This means that if they buy half of their cocoa as UTZ certified, they can put the UTZ label on half of their end products – even though these might not contain the UTZ certified cocoa.
+This means that if they buy half of their cocoa as UTZ certified, they can put the UTZ (or Rainforest Alliance) label on half of their end products – even though these might not physically contain the certified cocoa.
 This video explains with an example (also available in other languages ):

 2. This system is used because the cocoa supply chain is complex